Tag

 - EssayThe Thermodynamic Foundations of Entropic Shepherding

 Derives the Intelligence Leverage Equation from first principles by synthesizing Landauer's bound, the Sagawa–Ueda generalized second law, bond-energy quantum constraints, boundary observability theory, and mass-energy equivalence.
-Proves the Bond-Bit Asymmetry—that information processing can substitute for physical intervention at leverage ratios approaching 10³⁷ per kilogram of matter at room temperature—and grounds the asymptote of zero-cost stewardship in physics rather than economics.
+Proves the Bond-Bit Asymmetry—that information processing can substitute for physical intervention at leverage ratios of approximately 10²⁰ for typical environmental scenarios at room temperature—and grounds the asymptote of zero-cost stewardship in physics rather than economics.

 - PostTHE UNIVERSE IS NOT TRYING TO BURN ENERGY